Hearthstone ups the ante (literally) with the pricey Heroic Brawliseum Tavern Brawl

 How to win the Heroic Brawliseum Tavern Brawl

-Most Constructed Brawls fall into their own meta, but with this Brawl, the Brawl meta is the exact same as the Standard Ladder meta.
-You’ll see the same decks that dominate on the Ladder — so if you play much Standard, this Brawl will be very familiar.
+Most Constructed Brawls fall into their own meta, but with this Brawl, the Brawl meta is the exact same as the Wild Ladder meta.
+You’ll see the same decks that dominate on the Ladder — so if you play much Wild, this Brawl will be very familiar.
 Like most Constructed Brawls, the key to winning is building a good deck and piloting it well.

-Here are five decks that have high win rates on the Standard Ladder and should serve you well in the Heroic Brawliseum Tavern Brawl.
+Here are three decks that have high win rates on the Wild Ladder and should serve you well in the Heroic Brawliseum Tavern Brawl.
+These are considered the “best” Wild decks you can play.

 You get a Totem.
 You get a Totem, you get a Totem.
 Everybody gets a Totem.
 You’ve got Totem cards, cards that summon Totems, and, of course, your own Hero Power.
 All these Totems let you drop a low cost Thing from Below and Gigantotem.
 Go from empty board to scary board in one turn, just add Totem power!